 The revolution According to Raymundo Mata

-Pub Date: August 2020.
+Pub Date: because of publishing issues during the coronavirus, moved to January 12, 2020.
 Soho Press will publish a revised U.S. edition of The Revolution According to Raymundo Mata.
 Originally published by Anvil Publishing in Manila, Philippines, the novel won the National Book Award in the Philippines (the Juan Laya Prize) and the Gintong Aklat Award (Golden Book Award) from the National Book Development Board of the Philippines.

 The New York Times reviews Insurrecto.
 "Apostol is a magician with language (think Borges, think Nabokov) who can swing from slang and mockery to the stodgy argot of critical theory.
 She puns with gusto, potently and unabashedly, until one begins reading double meanings, allusions and ulterior motives into everything. ...The novel’s title may be read as describing the Filipinos who rose up against their colonizers; the translator bent on destabilizing the narratives imposed on her country; or Apostol herself, whose explosion of formal novelistic conventions is its own kind of uprising.
 Though ambiguity and the unknowable drive and derange this novel’s characters, I don’t believe Apostol is arguing against the existence of demonstrable fact.
 “Insurrecto” underscores how excruciatingly difficult it can be to interpret, to verify.
 But it never underrates the obligation to try."